Ana C. Reyes: Trump tax return whistleblower case

 In January 2024, Reyes sentenced Charles E. Littlejohn, who leaked the tax returns of Donald Trump along with several other wealthy taxpayers to the media, to five years in prison.
-Reyes denounced Littlejohn's decision to leak Trump's tax returns as a "an attack on our constitutional democracy", stating: "When you target the sitting president of the United States, you're targeting the office and when you're targeting the office of the president of the United States, you're targeting democracy — you're targeting our constitutional system of government."
+Reyes denounced Littlejohn's decision to leak Trump's tax returns as a "an attack on our constitutional democracy", stating: "When you target the sitting president of the United States, you're targeting the office and when you're targeting the office of the president of the United States, you're targeting democracy—you're targeting our constitutional system of government."
 Reyes added that Trump was under no legal obligation to release his tax returns, compared the whistleblower's actions to the January 6 United States Capitol attack.
 During the trial, Reyes told Littlejohn that "I have reacted so strongly to your case because it engenders the same fear that Jan.
 6 does".
-Reyes' decision to sentence Littlejohn to five years in prison received attention for being over six times longer than the four-to ten-month sentence recommended by the United States Federal Sentencing Guidelines.
+Reyes' decision to sentence Littlejohn to five years in prison received attention for being over six to twelve times longer than the four-to ten-month sentence recommended by the United States Federal Sentencing Guidelines.